CodyBerenson/PGMA-Modernized/README.md

 # How to Install

-Click here for our new Installation and Usage Guide:  https://raw.githubusercontent.com/CodyBerenson/PGMA-Modernized/master/images/Plex Gay Metadata Agents - Installation and Usage Guide.pdf
+Click here for our new Installation and Usage Guide:  https://raw.githubusercontent.com/CodyBerenson/PGMA-Modernized/master/images/PlexGayMetadataAgents-InstallationandUsageGuide.pdf

 # Announcements